Christian democracy: Poland

 Christian democratic movements in Poland formed in 1890 and gained increasing prominence from 1916, such that various Christian democratic movements coalesced into the Christian Democratic Party in 1919.
 The party's economic program drew from Rerum Novarum and later Quadragesimo anno.
 The party would encourage cross-class solidarity, co-ownership, and co-determination.
 For the first half of the 1920s, the party had considerable influence in government, providing cabinet members and a prime minister.
 After the coup d'état in 1926, the party's influence worsened.
 The party would eventually side with the opposition centre-left and unite with National Workers' Party to form the Labour Party in 1937.
 Wojciech Korfanty, Karol Popiel and Józef Haller were the most significant members of the Christian democratic movement.

 During World War II many politicians of the Labour Party organised a resistance movement known as The Union, which was later integrated with Home Army in 1942.
 The Labour Party continued to exist in exile till the fall of communism (its prominent member Stanisław Gebhart was active in organising the European and international Christian democratic movement), procommunist faction existed in Poland until 1950.

 After World War II, the agrarian Polish People's Party, the only opposition party in communist Poland had large Christian democratic factions, which had lost their influence after the party was defeated and forced to unite with communist peasant parties.
 Progovernmental organizations referring to Christian values, like PAX association represented interests of the communist block rather than Christian democratic values.

 The Christian democratic movement experienced a revival during the Solidarity uprising.
 Lech Wałęsa and Tadeusz Mazowiecki were considered as Christian democratic leaders within the Solidarity movement.
 The democratic opposition was openly supported by the Catholic Church led by John Paul II, but also by Christian organisations like the Club of Catholic Intelligentsia.
 After the fall of communism, many Christian democratic parties were emerged on the right (like Centre Agreement, Christian-Peasant Party, Conservative People's Party or the revived Labour Party), while more centre-oriented Christian factions teamed up with liberals to form the Democratic Union, later the Freedom Union.
 In the late 1990s, conservative and Christian democratic parties formed Solidarity Electoral Action.

+In 1997, former president of Poland Lech Wałęsa formed Christian Democracy of the Third Polish Republic party, which however never gained any significant popularity and was formally dissolved in 2023.

 Since 2005, the Polish political scene has been dominated by two major parties, liberal conservative Civic Platform and right-wing Law and Justice, both with significant Christian democratic factions.
 With the Civic Platform shifting over time to social-liberal positions and Law and Justice towards right-wing populism, the agrarian Polish People's Party became a significant Christian-oriented voice.
 The Polish People's Party has abandoned its former left-wing policy to form Christian democratic and conservative political projects like Polish Coalition and Third Way.